cprice-ping/Solution-Use-Cases/README.md

     volumes:
         # An environment file should be injected into the image - this file should contain your specfic info and secrets
         - ./pf_base_vars.json:/etc/newman/postman_vars.json
+    networks:
+      - pingnet-internal
 ```
+**Note:** The `networks` need to match something the target service is using in the stack

 ---
 ## PingFederate CIAM Configuration
 Server Profile: [PF-CIAM](https://github.com/cprice-ping/Profile-PF-CIAM)